-The Grandhika (J2b) and Teli (H) met on the coast at the current Srikakulam District (AP) and evolved a common language called Telugu.
-The Grandhika (J2b) and Kannada (L) met on the coast near Mumbai and evolved a common language called Marathi.
-The Grandhika (J2b) and Mundari (O) met on the coast near Bhubaneswar (Odisha) and evolved a common language called Odia.
+The Grandhika (J2b) and Teli (H) met on the coast the current Srikakulam District (Andhra Pradesh State).
+They evolved a common dialect called Telugu to facilitate communications.
+The Grandhika (J2b) and Kannada (L) met on the coast near Mumbai and evolved a common dialect called Marathi.

 The Census 2011 documented areas where dialects of the original Kui (H), Agni (J2b), and Mundari (O) are still spoken.
-The map below shows distribution of the dialects.
-Dialects evolved naturally to facilitate local communications.
-Languages were artificial with man made syntax and grammar to facilitate communications between a group of dialects.
-The map shows only the natural dialects, not the artificial languages.
+The map below shows distribution of the various dialects.